wp-plugins/itempress/readme.txt

 = 0.2.2 =

-- Labels in dropdowns are not hierarchical
+- Labels in drop-downs are not hierarchical

 = 0.2.1 =